 A phone call is the number one conversion many local businesses want from their prospects.
 But, when they do call you, does someone answer the phone?
 And when your staff does speak to prospects, are they asking the right questions to qualify them and move them toward a purchase?
-For best practices on how to talk to prospects, here are the five things every local business should say when they call.
+For best practices on how to talk to prospects, here are the five call handling best practices every local business should follow.

 The simplest answer is often the right one.
 Simply answer the phone when it rings, and you’re already ahead of the game.
 But too often, local businesses phones go unanswered, letting them ring and ring.
 Or, they send calls straight to voicemail.
 And let’s be honest – how often do you really check those messages and return calls?
 The truth is, if you don’t return a call within the hour, the chances you ever will drop by 10 times – which probably means a lost lead.

 So, don’t be that business.
 Want to get more phone leads?
 Designate someone to answer your phones during business hours.
 And if you absolutely can’t, check your messages within an hour and call back any prospects.
 You might be amazed at how many of them will be impressed by your quick follow up and buy from you right then and there.

 This is a question many business overlook, but one that’s important nonetheless.
 For local service businesses, knowing whether a prospective customer is within their service area is important for knowing if they’re a good lead.
 For instance, if a prospect is looking for a weekly lawn service, but they are 20 miles away, it may not be worth it for you to take them on as a client.
 Or, if the caller is looking for the AAA Plumber in Springfield, but mistakenly called the one in Rockford, it’s important to know up front so you’re not wasting yours or the caller’s time.